martinberger-ch/oci-monitoring/README.md

 ## Python Example Scripts

-In subdirectory _/home/steampipe/py_ there are two basic examples how to get the data from Steampipe PostgreSQL service in Python3.
+In subdirectory of new add OS user steampipe _/home/steampipe/py_ there are two basic examples how to get the data from Steampipe PostgreSQL service in Python3.
 Feel free to adapt the queries and files.
 Returned values are pushed to Prometheus Gateway to port 9091 for further usage.

 | Script                                 | Purpose                                              |   |   |   |
 |----------------------------------------|------------------------------------------------------|---|---|---|